chantastic/rocss/README.md

 </ul>
 ```

-## Handling Nested Resources
+## Nested Resources

-If `-list` and `-item` conventions are followed, nested resources are naturally
+If `-list` and `-item` conventions are followed, nested resources are handled
-handled.
+out of the box.

+JSON
 ```json
 {
   "person": {